melkimble/shinyapps/CosSim/README.md

 Beard, Kimble, Yuan, Evans, Liu, Brady, & Moore.
 (2020).
 A Method for Heterogeneous Spatio-Temporal Data Integration in Support of Marine Aquaculture Site Selection.
 Journal of Marine Science and Engineering, 8(2), 96. https://doi.org/10.3390/jmse8020096

+Support for this project is provided through a National Science Foundation award #11A-1355457 to [Maine EPSCoR at the University of Maine](https://umaine.edu/edna/) and is part of the RII Track-1: Sustainable Ecological Aquaculture Network (SEANET).

  ```R
 if (!require(devtools))
   install.packages("devtools")